Sustainable Procurement Measures

 Communication with Suppliers

 Alps Alpine strives to strengthen partnerships with suppliers as we value coexistence and co-prosperity through trusting relationships.
 At business policy briefings we hold around the world (Japan, China, North America, and Europe), we ask suppliers for their support on purchasing policy and in dealing with procurement risks and sustainability issues.
-In fiscal 2023, we held a briefing in May attended by 215 people from 188 suppliers.
-Besides asking suppliers for ongoing cooperation on mineral surveys and CSR surveys, we communicated to suppliers the thinking behind our environmental checks, which began in fiscal 2023.
-Alps Alpine will continue efforts to strengthen cooperation with suppliers and together advance activities in the belief that sustainable procurement is not possible without supplier support.
+We held these briefings in fiscal 2024, too.
+In Japan, a briefing was held in May, attended by 227 people from 190 suppliers.
+Besides asking suppliers for ongoing cooperation on mineral surveys and CSR surveys, we communicated to suppliers the thinking behind the environmental checks we began in fiscal 2023.
+Alps Alpine will continue efforts to strengthen cooperation with suppliers and together advance activities in the belief that sustainable procurement cannot be achieved without supplier support.

 Cooperation with Industry Groups